By Erin O.

 - School names.
 Along with curriculum how many of the schools across the US are named after white people?
 I’m a proud alum of Lincoln Elementary, a white president who ended slavery, but still a white man.
 In Seattle eight of the eighteen high schools, 40%, are named after white presidents.
 Only one is named after a person of color, Chief Sealth.
 The rest are named after places or other words not associated with people.
 Hmmm…

-- Money – who’s faces are on our money – white people.
+- Money – whose faces are on our money – white people.
 All the bills in my wallet feature white men, hmmm.
-Who get’s paid the most, white men.
+Who is paid the most, white men.
 Gender and race pay gaps exist and are due to systemic racism.

 - Where do you get your news?
 I get mine through a lot of mainstream media which is a very white-dominated field.
 I appreciate many of the news outlets working to understand and report more about race, it helps but it is still a white controlled media news stream.
 Working to diversify where you get your news helps.
 I make a point of reading the South Seattle Emerald because they do a great job of highlighting local stories, many of which are by people of color.
 Do some research to find your local equivalent, and then make a generous donation to them to keep them going.